sate-antaranyan-sada/Linux/script_prometheus_node_service/README.md

-# README: Automated Installation of Prometheus, Node Exporter, and Grafana
+# Automated Installation of Prometheus, Node Exporter, and Grafana

 ## Overview
-This script automates the installation, configuration, and provisioning of:
+This script automates the installation and configuration of Node Exporter, Prometheus and Grafana
-- **Node Exporter** – for collecting Linux host metrics
-- **Prometheus** – for scraping and storing metrics
-- **Grafana** – for visualizing metrics

 It handles:
 - Downloading and extracting binaries